stevana/coverage-guided-pbt/README-unprocessed.md

 [^2]: See the appendix of the original
     [paper](https://dl.acm.org/doi/10.1145/351240.351266) that first introduced
     property-based testing.
-It's interesting to note that this functionality is older than shrinking.
+It's interesting to note that the collecting statistics functionality is older than shrinking.